Winners and losers of immigration: The model

 \subsection{Wage bargaining}

 The wages of native and non-native employees are chosen to maximize the surplus of the match between employer and employee:

 where $\beta_j$ is the bargaining power of the employees and $1-\beta_j$ is the bargaining power of the employers.
 The bargaining power $\beta_j$ is different for employees with different country of origin, and specifically we expect $\beta_N\geq\beta_I$, for several reasons \citep{muthoo2001economics}.
-First, a high degree of impatience adversely affects the worker's bargaining power, and non-natives may be more eager to close a deal compare to natives.
-Another source of friction in the bargaining process comes from the possibility that the negotiations might breakdown because of some exogenous and uncontrollable factors.
-Even if the possibility of such an occurrence is small, it nevertheless may provide appropriate incentives to the employees to compromise and reach an agreement.
-Finally, the different outside options on the outcome of the bargaining strongly affects the bargaining power of each counterpart.
+In particular, he points to three main features affecting the worker's bargaining power: the degree of impatience, the risk of breakdown due to exogenous and uncontrollable factors and inside and outside options.
+All these features concur to lower the bargaining power of non-natives.
 The maximization with respect to wages amounts to maximize the Nash product with respect to $\tilde{w}_i$, being the price index $P$ taken as given in competitive markets.
 Employers and employees also take $V_i$, $W^{u}_{i,N}$ and $W^{u}_{i,I}$ as given in the bargaining process.
 Firing costs $F$ enter into the maximization as employers internalize the cost they will have to pay in case of match destruction.
 The share of the firing costs $\phi$ which is transferred to the employees enters into the maximization as it is part of the outside option of the employees.
 Hence, the first order condition for the maximization of the Nash product reads: